Feyerabend/ABC80/README.md

 development for many many years, or rather: it took it in a special direction of just getting faster with historical constraints.
-But nonetheless it benefitted software development, as software can rely on older code, systems, libraries etc. You do not necessarily have to invent the wheel everyother year.
+But nonetheless it benefitted software development, as software can rely on older code, systems, libraries etc. You do not necessarily have to invent the wheel every other year.

 Well, back to the code …